Test Code COM Complement, Total, Serum

 Collection Instructions:

-1. Immediately after specimen collection, place the tube on wet ice.
+1. Immediately after specimen collection, place the tube on wet ice and allow specimen to clot.

 3. Within 30 minutes of centrifugation, freeze specimen.
-Sample must be placed on dry ice if not frozen immediately.
+Specimen must be placed on dry ice if not frozen immediately.

 Specimen Minimum Volume